Cool Lane Commons

 Posted on February 3, 2022

-The building, which is approximately 90,000 square feet, will also contain a large community room with a kitchen, a resident computer lab, a phone room for resident use, a fitness room, laundry facilities, a front desk, staff offices for on-site support services and property management staff, and off street parking.
-The building will also have an extensive security system and a staff apartment for an on-call night monitor.
-Additional commercial space will be included for Virginia Supportive Housing administrative offices as well as neighborhood resource space for community partners.
+Each unit is at least 500 square feet and includes a private full bathroom and kitchen with full-size appliances.
+The building, which is approximately 90,000 square feet, contains a large community room with a kitchen, a resident computer lab, a phone room for resident use, a fitness room, laundry facilities, a front desk, staff offices for on-site support services and property management staff, and off-street parking.
+The building has an extensive security system and the front desk is staffed sixteen hours a day with a night monitor on call during the evening hours.

 From the project’s inception, VSH prioritized integration into the neighborhood.
 This led to partnership with Faith Community Baptist Church (FCBC), located across the street from Cool Lane Commons.
 FCBC’s Pastor and Founding Visionary, Dr. Patricia Gould-Champ, became a key partner and advocate.
-In addition to the units of permanent supportive housing, Cool Lane Commons will include offices and meeting rooms for FCBC and its partners to deliver programs and services to the immediate surrounding neighborhood.
+In addition to the units of permanent supportive housing, Cool Lane Commons includes offices and meeting rooms for FCBC and its partners to deliver programs and services to the immediate surrounding neighborhood.

 Dr. Gould-Champ speaking, with Cool Lane in the background.